Learn Python with Talk Python's 270 hours of courses

 42:55 Yeah.
 So I think this is a good example of one of the best resources we can point folks to.

 43:01 Okay.
 But I need to get a little bit more specific.
 The idea is actually you don't have to change very much at all about your workflow when moving to the cloud.
 Right.
-That's what we are aiming for with pangeoand a key part of this and sort of that another pillar of pangeo we haven't discussed yet is Jupiter.
+That's what we are aiming for with pangeoand a key part of this and sort of that another pillar of pangeo we haven't discussed yet is Jupyter.
 So Jupyter is a key part of our effort.
 We work very closely with the Jupyter for developers and also the team at TITC.
 Well, I know you've talked to recently.
 Right.
 And Jupyter has been, I think, an amazing sort of Trojan horse for cloud computing.
 Because the way when you use Jupyter for the first time, it launches up a notebook in your browser.

 43:34 Honestly, the hardest way to use Jupyter is to try to use it locally because you got to install it and configure it and run it.